single-cell-data/mams/specification.md

 **Description:** A character string denoting the delimiter that can be used to separate compound feature IDs.
 The recommended delimiter is a period (e.g. “.”).
 If this field is not included, then it will be assumed that the FID is not a compound ID.

-# Observation Annotation Matrix (OAM)
+# Observation Annotation class (OBS)

-**General description:** OAM objects are matrices or data frames with the same number of observations as its corresponding `FOM`.
+**General description:** `OBS` objects are matrices or data frames with the same number of observations as its corresponding FOM.
 It is used to store annotations and observation-level metadata such as quality control metrics (e.g. total counts), sample demographics (e.g. age, disease status), and analysis results (e.g. cluster labels, trajectory scores).

 **Field:** observation_modality
 **Value:** Character string or vector
 **Description:** Vector denoting the modality of each observation.
 This field may often be the same as another field or a combination of other fields such as analyte or species.

-# Feature Annotation Matrix class
+# Feature Annotation class (VAR)

-**General description:** `FAM` obects are matricies or data frames with the same number of features as its corresponding `FOM`.
+**General description:** `VAR` obects are matricies or data frames with the same number of features as its corresponding FOM.
 It is used to store annotations and feature-level metadata such as IDs (e.g. Ensembl, Gene Symbol), reference information (e.g. chromosome coordinates, gene biotype), and analysis results (e.g. variability metrics, cluster labels).

 **Field:** feature_modality
 **Value:** Character string or vector